unchain0/Instalker/README.md

 **Instalker** is a project that automates the download of Instagram profiles, leveraging the `instaloader` library for efficient and organized data collection.

+## ⚠️ Warnings

+Some considerations and recommendations when using this project.

+1. I don't recommend having more than 200 targets, due to Instagram's own limitations;
+2. Downloading highlights slows down downloads a LOT, especially if you have a large list of users;
+3. There's no problem using your main Instagram account, I've been using mine for a few months now and the most that's happened is a few warnings where I had to solve a captcha to unlock the account.
+    3.1 If you use a recent account (no followers, no following, etc...) it can be blocked quickly by Instagram, but after a while you can recover it.
+4. I don't recommend downloading `tagged` on a large list of users, making it impossible to use the bot for a few hours, after which it returns to normal.

 ## ✨ Main Features

 * Automated Downloads: Retrieve photos and videos from profiles with just a few steps.